Bioethics: Islamic bioethics

 Islamic bioethicists look to the Qur'an and religious leaders regarding their outlook on reproduction and abortion.
 It is firmly believed that the reproduction of a human child can only be proper and legitimate via marriage.
 This does not mean that a child can only be reproduced via sexual intercourse between a married couple, but that the only proper and legitimate way to have a child is when it is an act between husband and wife.
 It is okay for a married couple to have a child artificially and from techniques using modern biotechnology as opposed to sexual intercourse, but to do this out of the context of marriage would be deemed immoral.

 Islamic bioethics is strongly against abortion and strictly prohibits it.
 The IOMS states that "from the moment a zygote settles inside a woman's body, it deserves a unanimously recognized degree of respect."
 Abortion may only be permitted in unique situations where it is considered to be the "lesser evil".

 Islamic bioethics may be used to find advice on practical matters relating to life in general and human life in particular.
 As we will see later, Islamic bioethics must take into account both moral concerns and the requirements of the Islamic law (Shari'ah) due to the interdependence of Islamic law and Islamic ethics.
 In order to avoid making a mistake, everything must be thoroughly examined, first against moral criteria and then against legal ones.
 It appears that many writers on Islamic bioethics have failed to distinguish between the two.

 Despite the fact that Islamic law and morality are completely in agreement with one another, they may have distinct prescriptions because of their diverse ends and objectives.
 One distinction, for instance, is that Islamic ethics seeks to teach those with higher desires how to become more perfect and closer to God, but Islamic law seeks to decrease criteria for perfection or pleasure in both realms that are doable for the average or even lower than average.

 So whatever is deemed essential or required by Islamic law is undoubtedly viewed the same way by Islamic ethics.
 However, there may be situations where something is not against Islamic law but is nonetheless condemned by Islamic ethics.
 Or there can be circumstances that, while not required by Islamic law, are essential from an ethical standpoint.
 For instance, while idle conversation is not strictly forbidden by Islamic law, it is morally unacceptable since it wastes time and is detrimental to one's spiritual growth.
 The night prayers are another illustration (which should be performed after midnight and before dawn).

-Islamic bioethics's first influences Islamic bioethics is founded on the Qur'an, the Sunnah, and reason (al-'aql), much like any other inquiry into Islam.
+Islamic bioethics' first influences Islamic bioethics is founded on the Qur'an, the Sunnah, and reason (al-'aql), much like any other inquiry into Islam.
 Sunni Muslims may use terms like ijmaa' (consensus) and qiyas in place of reason (analogy).
 Ijmaa' and qiyas as such are not recognized by Shi'a since they are insufficient proofs on their own.